Retrospected/app.picnic/README.md

 ## CHANGELOG

 ### 1.4.0

+- Bugfix: Catching any errors during periodic polling of the order status.

+### 1.4.0
 <b>Note that after this update you will have to re-authenticate via the Picnic app settings.</b>

 - Bugfix: Fixing bug to store credentials to the settings